 2. Next, add the 1/2 cup of popcorn kernels to the oil and cover the pot with a lid.
 Once that popcorn really gets going, shake the pot by the handle(s) every couple seconds to keep things lose and to prevent burning.

-3. In the meantime, add the maple sugar and salt to a small bowl and stir to combine.
+3. In the meantime, add the sugar and salt to a small bowl and stir to combine.
 Set it aside for now.

 4. Once it gets to the point where there are a few seconds between each “pop” of popcorn, quickly turn off the heat, transfer the pot to another burner and remove the lid.

-5. Then, sprinkle the maple sugar/salt mixture over the top and stir the popcorn with a long handled spoon for a good 30 seconds or so.
-The heat from the pot with allow the maple sugar to melt and stick to the popcorn, which is what makes this recipe so magical!
+5. Then, sprinkle the sugar/salt mixture over the top and stir the popcorn with a long handled spoon for a good 30 seconds or so.
+The heat from the pot with allow the sugar to melt and stick to the popcorn, which is what makes this recipe so magical!

 Once that’s done, immediately transfer the popcorn to your serving vessel of choice.
 (HINT: Try not to dilly-dally – keeping the popcorn in the pot longer than a couple minutes may cause the sugar to burn!)